MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

     mobileapptracker.trackInstall();

-The “trackInstall” method automatically tracks updates of your app if the app version differs from the last app version it saw.
+The "trackInstall" method automatically tracks updates of your app if the app version differs from the last app version it saw.

 #### Handling Installs Prior to SDK Implementation - Track as Updates